Physiotherapy & Rehab in

 How Physiotherapy Works

-Basler Chiropractic Center of Providence or South Kingstown was designed to provide an ideal environment for healing your body, through chiropractic, massage or physiotherapy.
+Basler Chiropractic Center of Providence was designed to provide an ideal environment for healing your body, through chiropractic, massage or physiotherapy.
 When you arrive at Integrative, our physicians will take a thorough history, and evaluation of the entire body including posture and biomechanics, range of motion and joint mobility to find out the cause of pain or disability.
 You will then discuss treatment options and goals, so that we can customize a treatment plan catered to you.

 Each session will last roughly one hour.
 The frequency of visits and the length of treatment is determined by the physician who prescribed the treatment.